Operation Eagle Claw: Investigation and recommendations

+Creation of the USSOCOM

 The various services' failure to cohesively work together prompted the establishment of a new multi-service organization several years later.
 The United States Special Operations Command (USSOCOM) became operational on 16 April 1987.
 Each service now has its own special operations forces under USSOCOM's overall control.

+Creation of the SOAR

 The lack of well-trained Army helicopter pilots who were capable of the low-level night flying needed for modern special operations missions prompted the creation of the 160th Special Operations Aviation Regiment (SOAR) (Night Stalkers).
 In addition to the 160th SOAR's creation, the US Defense Department now trains many military helicopter pilots in low-level penetration, aerial refueling, and use of night-vision goggles.
 In addition to the formal report, various reasons for the mission failure have been argued, with most analysts agreeing that an excessively complex plan, poor operational planning, flawed command structure, lack of adequate pilot training and poor weather conditions were contributing factors.